Seth Frotman, Executive Director

 Ben Kaufman, Head of Investigations & Senior Policy Advisor

-Ben Kaufman is a Research and Policy Analyst at the Student Borrower Protection Center.
+Ben Kaufman is the Head of Investigations and Senior Policy Advisor at the Student Borrower Protection Center.
 Prior to joining SBPC, Ben worked in investment banking at JPMorgan and as a Director’s Financial Analyst at the Consumer Financial Protection Bureau.
 At the Bureau, Ben focused much of his work on student loans, for-profit colleges, and income share agreements (ISAs).
 He also served on a cross-bureau working group on credit cards.

 Ben earned his BA (’17) and MA (’18) in Public Policy at Stanford, writing undergraduate and graduate theses on issues in consumer finance.
 Ben’s masters thesis, written under the supervision of professor Anat Admati, evaluated changes to the CFPB’s regulation of payday lending during the tenure of Acting Director Mick Mulvaney.
 His undergraduate honors thesis, advised by Professor Martin Schneider, analyzed the budgetary tradeoffs and life-cycle wealth generation effects associated with reverse mortgages.
 He has interned in the U.S. Senate, at Apple, and at the Federal Reserve Bank of San Francisco.

 Bonnie Latreille, Director of Research and Advocacy